samuelwilliams413/samuelwilliams413.github.io/chukchuk/void.md

 - Attack Damage : 1d6 + **level** (all bladed weapons and bows)
 - Armour: Medium - 7
 - Preferred attribute: DEX
+- Gain a bonus 100 XP when: You execute an unsuspecting enemy in a new way

 ### Special Features